 This was a day flight, leaving in the morning.
-This meant an excellent breakfast on offer soon shortly after takeoff and lunch 90 minutes before arrival.
+This meant an excellent breakfast on offer shortly after takeoff and lunch 90 minutes before arrival.
 Breakfast was excellent, with several choices.
-As a starter, I had the Bircher muesli, which was served with a selection of warm bread and pastries, and a mango smoothie.
-As a main course, I had the Belgian waffle with mixed berry sauce, ricotta cheese, and maple syrup (see photos below).
+As a starter, I had the Bircher muesli, served with a selection of warm bread, pastries, and a mango smoothie.
+For the main course, I had the Belgian waffle with mixed berry sauce, ricotta cheese, and maple syrup (see photos below).

 The lunch service was not so impressive.
-I had the buffalo mozzarella with tomato and olive oil as a starter, which had a poor taste and lacked flavor.
-The main course was a grilled fillet of Australian grass-fed beef with Madeira sauce, garlic, and parsley mashed potatoes and mixed vegetables.
+I had the buffalo mozzarella with tomato and olive oil as a starter, which had poor taste and lacked flavor.
+The main course was a grilled fillet of Australian grass-fed beef with Madeira sauce, garlic, parsley mashed potatoes, and mixed vegetables.
 Although the presentation was fine, the beef was inedible.
-I did like the original dessert, though: green tea tiramisu with Chantilly cream.
+I liked the original dessert: green tea tiramisu with Chantilly cream.

 I am not alone in being a big fan of BA’s very British cabin crew, and during all my BA flights, their humor and helpfulness always put me at ease.
-It is worth noting that the Business Class cabin also has 6 lavatories: 2 in the front (shared with First Class passengers) and 4 at the back.
+It is worth noting that the Business Class cabin also has six lavatories: 2 in the front (shared with First Class passengers) and four at the back.
 All lavatories were kept immaculate during the flight.

-All of BA’s B777s have a walk-up Club Kitchen onboard, where Business and First Class fliers can graze between meals.
-The bar is located between the First and Business Class and offers sandwiches, pastries, yogurt, ice cream, fresh fruit, and chocolate, a nice addition to the service.
+BA’s B777s have a walk-up Club Kitchen onboard, where Business and First Class fliers can graze between meals.
+The bar is between the First and Business Class and offers sandwiches, pastries, yogurt, ice cream, fresh fruit, and chocolate, a nice addition to the service.

-I still judge British Airways Club World to be an excellent product (except for the beef main course, which was awful).
-When they get Wi-Fi on board, they will be one of my favorite airline Business Class products on offer.
+I still consider British Airways Club World an excellent product (except for the main beef course, which was awful).
+When they get Wi-Fi on board, they will be one of my favorite airline Business Class products.

 I have also compared British Airways Club World vs. Virgin Atlantic Upper Class including the Galleries Lounges vs. Virgin’s Clubhouses.